Daniel-SanchezG/VORTEX_FINAL/README.md

 ### Installing and running VORTEX with Docker:

-- You can download the ZIP file from [DOI 10.5281/zenodo.15000068](https://zenodo.org/records/15162972)  or  from the project's Github repository -look for the green button that says ‘Code’   and select ‘Download ZIP’.
+- You can download the ZIP file from [DOI 10.5281/zenodo.15000068](https://zenodo.org/records/15162972)  or  from the project's Github repository (look for the green button that says ‘Code’)  and select ‘Download ZIP’.

 - Extract it to a folder of your choice and navigate to the project folder.